Jossell and North Texas host Mississippi Valley State - WTOP News

 The Delta Devils are 0-8 on the road.
 Mississippi Valley State is 2-8 in games decided by 10 or more points.

-North Texas’ average of 7.6 made 3-pointers per game is 2.0 fewer made shots on average than the 9.6 per game Mississippi Valley State gives up.
-Mississippi Valley State’s 39.8% shooting percentage from the field this season is 2.1 percentage points lower than North Texas has allowed to its opponents (41.9%).
+North Texas’ average of 7.6 made 3-pointers per game is 2.0 fewer made shots on average than the 9.6 per game Mississippi Valley State allows.
+Mississippi Valley State averages 3.5 made 3-pointers per game this season, 3.2 fewer made shots on average than the 6.7 per game North Texas gives up.

-TOP PERFORMERS: Atin Wright is scoring 12.9 points per game and averaging 2.2 rebounds for the Mean Green.
+TOP PERFORMERS: Atin Wright is shooting 35.1% and averaging 12.9 points for the Mean Green.

 Arthur Tate is averaging 10.9 points for the Delta Devils.